Once, while taking a casual stroll through the apiary, I noticed something odd.

 Third, it may encourage a beekeeper to rear queens from a certain colony, having mistaken high harvest as efficiency.
-Yet, a significant portion of harvest could have been robbed from another hive.
+Yet, a significant portion of the harvest could have been robbed from another hive.

-Therefore, it is our responsibility to deal with it, and the responsible thing to do is prevent robbing bees before this behavior occurs.
+Therefore, it is our responsibility to deal with it, and the responsible thing to do is to prevent robbing bees before this behavior occurs.

 Understanding Robbing Bees: A Fierce Bee Robbing Scenario Played Out

-So imagine you’re a foraging bee, and you’ve visited your usual nectar spot, only to find nothing.
+So imagine you’re a foraging bee, and you’ve visited your usual nectar spot only to find nothing.
 Then a light breeze delivers the scent of stored nectar, filling your senses and beckoning loudly for you to collect your share.